- Date : 14/08/2023

 The above gold price chart displays the 50-day MA in yellow and 100-day MA in red.
 In April 2020, when the COVID-19 pandemic started spreading globally, gold’s 50-day MA crossed the 100-day MA.
 After this MA crossover, the prices of gold rallied significantly over the next few months.
 In fact, gold gave one of the best returns in 2020 as compared to the previous many years.

 A gold trader can do a short-term trade based on gold seasonal pattern or a long-term trade based on the US Treasury rates.
-Once the trader decides whether they want to do a short-term or long-term trade, they can use technical analysis parameters such as moving averages (MAs) to time their entry and exit.
+Once the trader decides whether they want to do a short-term or long-term trade, they can use technical analysis parameters and trading gold tips, such as moving averages (MAs) to time their entry and exit.
 MA is just one of the technical indicators.
-As the trader moves deep into gold trading, there are many other technical indicators that they can look at, and frame other gold trading strategies accordingly.
+As the trader moves deep into gold trading, there are many other technical indicators that they can look at and frame a suitable gold trading strategy accordingly.